c-mccabe/irish_election/README.md

 data available.

 Building my model, I make the assumption that transfer patterns in the 2019 local elections are likely to be predictive of the 2020 general election.
-We then have one data point on which to develop our model.
+Using the 2019 local election then means there is one data point on which to develop our model.
 In such a low data regime, a Bayesian approach which allows for the encoding of prior belief seems like a natural choice.

 ## Model